![]() |

 is updated with the average ratio of pixels from all stations.

-technically interested reader is directed to Veklerov and Llacer (1989b).
+Several more advanced iterative schemes exist and the technically interested reader is directed to Veklerov and Llacer (1989b).